-- (9) Each school Principal shall meet with the Building Committee and other school personnel and/or experts to discuss a plan for handling an assault on teachers or staff.
+(9) Each school Principal shall meet with the Building Committee and other school personnel and/or experts to discuss a plan for handling an assault on teachers or staff.
 Based on such discussions, the principal shall develop a plan and file it with the appropriate District Administrator and the RTA by October 1st.
-The plan shall be reviewed annually by the Principal and Building Committee and appropriate others, and any amendments shall be filed by October 1st. - (10) At each school, the Building Committee and Principal, with direct input from the faculty, may develop building-level guidelines consistent with the District's Code of Conduct for student discipline.
+The plan shall be reviewed annually by the Principal and Building Committee and appropriate others, and any amendments shall be filed by October 1st.

+(10) At each school, the Building Committee and Principal, with direct input from the faculty, shall develop building-level guidelines consistent with the District's Code of Conduct for student discipline.
 These guidelines may include ranges of discipline that may be imposed for the more commonly seen violations of the District's Code of Conduct.
-The guidelines for the following school year should be drafted in the spring of the preceding school year and finalized prior to the end of that school year.
+The guidelines for the following school year should be drafted in the Spring of the preceding school year and finalized prior to the end of that school year and shall be filed with the Association and the District at that time.

-10. Use of Facilities
+9. Use of Facilities